Question

 More Triangle Questions

-- Calculate the area of a triangle whose base is 19.5 cm and the height corresponding to it is 13.7 cm.
+- Find the area of a triangle whose base is 18 cm and height is 14 cm.

 - Calculate the hypotenuse of an isosceles right-angled triangle where the equal sides are 8√6 cm each.